White Collar Crimes

 Fines can range as high as $10,000 for the most serious type of felony grand theft embezzlement.

 An embezzlement conviction can devastate your personal and professional life for a very long time, making it difficult to secure employment, rent a home, secure a government student loan or obtain a professional license.
 Gathering the right evidence and speaking to the right people are the key components in a solid embezzlement defense.
-An experienced San Diego criminal defense attorney can help ensure the true story emerges, while protecting your rights and your future.
+An experienced San Diego white collar crimes lawyer can help ensure the true story emerges, while protecting your rights and your future.

 Fraud